OctopusDeploy/blog/blog/2025-01/ami-blue-green/index.md

     Description: Security Group ID
 ```

-Next we create an ALB, a listener, two target groups, and a security group that allows HTTP traffic:
+Next we create an ALB, a listener, 2 target groups, and a security group that allows HTTP traffic:

 ```yaml
 Parameters: